danielhrisca/asammdf/documentation/intro.rst

     * functionality related to sample reduction block: the sample reduction blocks are simply ignored
     * handling of channel hierarchy: channel hierarchy is ignored
-    * full handling of bus logging measurements: currently only CAN bus logging is implemented with the ability to *get* signals defined in the attached CAN database (.arxml or .dbc)
+    * full handling of bus logging measurements: currently only CAN bus logging is implemented with the ability to *get* signals defined in the attached CAN database (.arxml or .dbc).
+Signals can also be extracted from an anonymous CAN logging measurement by providing a CAN database (.dbc or .arxml)
     * handling of unfinished measurements (mdf 4): warnings are logged based on the unfinished status flags but no further steps are taken to sanitize the measurement
     * full support for remaining mdf 4 channel arrays types